Leveraging Data and AI for Business Impact

 3. Identify high-impact use cases: Prioritise AI use cases that align with business goals, focusing on areas like predictive analytics for demand forecasting, automation for operational efficiency, or AI-driven insights for personalised customer experiences.

-4. Establish KPI's: Develop measurable indicators of success that directly tie AI initiatives to business outcomes such as costs savings, time to market or customer catisfaction score.
+4. Establish KPI's: Develop measurable indicators of success that directly tie AI initiatives to business outcomes such as costs savings, time to market or customer satisfaction score.
 This ensures that progress can be tracked and that AI efforts are delivering value.

 According to Gartner, effectively leveraging AI involves mapping opportunities by understanding technological options, deployment strategies, and your organisation's risk tolerance.